 Provided by SAIF Corporation as mandated by statute, workers' compensation covers the occupational injuries or diseases of state employees.
 Workers who are injured in the course and scope of their duties must complete a form 801 to apply for this coverage.
 These forms can be obtained from the HR Coordinator in the Human Resource Office.
 Claims must be filed within 72 hours of the injury.
 Claims resulting in immediate hospitalization or death must be reported to Oregon OSHA within 24 hours of the accident.

 The university is covered for the loss of state money or property directly caused by an employee's dishonest or fraudulent act.
-You must report every loss or situation to the Risk Coordinator that may result in loss immediately after discovery.
-The Risk Coordinator must notify RMD and the Secretary of State.
+You must report every loss or situation to the Risk Manager that may result in loss immediately after discovery.
+The Risk Manager must notify RMD and the Secretary of State.

 Aviation insurance is liability insurance that covers liability claims and damage to the aircraft for employees and agents operating aircraft on official business.

 Southern Oregon University is pleased to have the assistance of the many individuals who volunteer their services to help the institution accomplish its mission.
 Volunteer participation benefits the University and can also be very rewarding to the individual volunteering.
 Campus Departments/Divisions are responsible for the oversight of all volunteer services and activities; and for assessing the risks associated with volunteer services.